Judge sets October 2013 trial date for ex-Madoff backroom staff

-NEW YORK (Reuters) - Five former employees of Bernard Madoff, charged with helping the conman run a multibillion-dollar Ponzi scheme over several decades, will have their chance to fight the allegations at trial in a year’s time.
+NEW YORK, Oct 2 (Reuters) - Five former employees of Bernard Madoff, charged with helping the conman run a multibillion-dollar Ponzi scheme over several decades, will have their chance to fight the allegations at trial in a year’s time.

 The three men and two women were first indicted in 2010.